rkreddyy/front_end_development_topics/nextjs/basics.md

  - Placeholders for where Client Components should be rendered and references to their JavaScript files
  - Any props passed from a Server Component to a Client Component

+### Client side and Server side rendering: Flexible rendering and caching options, including Incremental Static Regeneration (ISR), on a per-page level.
 ### React Server Components: Add components without sending additional client-side JavaScript.
 Built on the latest React features.
 Rendering converts the code you write into user interfaces.
 React and Next.js allow you to create hybrid web applications where parts of your code can be rendered on the server or the client.